AlisinaDevelo/Quorabust/data/README.md

-# Data Directory
+# Data directory

-This directory contains all datasets used in the Quorabust project.
+Datasets for Quorabust.
+See [docs/NOTES.md](../docs/NOTES.md) for download links and column expectations.

 ## Subdirectories